Charles is a true crime addict and has been watching and reading about crime for more than 15 years.

 Based on the description provided, Davis was apprehended, leading to the apprehension of Green and the unnamed minor.
 In Green's basement, they found a pair of wet, muddy sneakers.

-A scientist discovered that the concentration of diatoms found on the sneakers were the same as those found in the pond where the boys were left to drown, linking Green to the crime scene.
+A scientist discovered that the concentration of diatoms found on the sneakers was the same as those found in the pond where the boys were left to drown, linking Green to the crime scene.
 This evidence convicted Green and Davis, who were both 16-years-old and tried as adults.
 Their accomplice was sent to a juvenile detention center.

 6. Dominique Moss was Convicted With the Help of Grass

 In 1999, the partially nude body of 19-year-old Samantha Forbes was found on a golf course in the Bahamas.
-Her throat had been slit and a one dollar bill had been carefully placed on her body.
+Her throat had been slit and a one-dollar bill had been carefully placed on her body.
 She also appeared to have been sexually assaulted, with the police finding a used condom a few yards away.

 Unfortunately, there was a storm on the night Forbes was murdered, which complicated the investigation.
 Potential fingerprints, hair, and clothing fibers were all washed away from the body in the storm.
 The rain and wind also removed any biological evidence.